-The Foundation provides career-preparation and career-readiness support for law students interested in exploring a career in patent law through its Sidney B. Williams, Jr. Scholar Program.
-The Program is open to individuals from racial and ethnic groups underrepresented in the patent law profession.
+The Foundation provides career-preparation and career-readiness support for law students interested in exploring a patent law career through its Sidney B. Williams, Jr. Scholar Program.
+The Program is open to individuals with an interest in the advancement of racial or ethnic groups that are underrepresented in the patent law profession in the United States.
 Selected Scholars are eligible to be considered for $30,000 tuition grant awards, with these scholarship awards being payable over the Scholar’s 1L-3L years For more information on applying to the Scholar Program, go here.

 Seeking and Securing Patents for Inventors

 Patent attorneys who are registered to practice before the United States Patent and Trademark Office have the opportunity to represent inventors seeking to secure patents for their inventions.
 Through the Sidney B. Williams, Jr. Scholar Program, opportunities are available for Scholars to take the nationally acclaimed PLI Patent Bar Review Course and sit for the patent bar exam at Foundation expense.
 Doing so opens opportunities for Scholars to secure employment representing inventors, including internships and clerkships, even before completing law school.